VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 ### (Prototype) Swift Analysis - 11 [New]

-You have a second Bonus Action, which may be used at any point on your turn, including between the Strikes of the Attack Action.
+You have a second Bonus Action, which may only be used immediately before your Action, immediately after your Action, or between the Strikes of your Attack Action.

 -----